 Hong Kong's Islands are famed for their seafood restaurants, and Lamma Island boasts some of the best.

 Most of the Lamma Island seafood restaurants are cluttered along the seafront in either Yung Shue Wan or the smaller, and somewhat more intimate, Sok Kwu Wan.

 In general, you will find an English menu can be rustled up, but, if not, a pick and point from the boxes of fresh fish and crustaceans stationed outside each restaurant.
 Quality is so high on Lamma that you're unlikely to encounter a bad dish, but one of the top picks is Man Fung Seafood Restaurant on the main street in Yung Shue Wan.

 One of the big draws of Lamma is its fantastic hiking trails, and, while they're not the best in the region, combined with a beach stop and a glass of beer at one of the Lamma Island's small villages, it's an easy way to spend a day.

-There are a number of marked hiking trails on Lamma Island but by far the popular, and the best for the hobby hiker, is the Family Trail.
-Just 4km long, it runs between Yung Shue Wan and Sok Kwu Wan, a small bay and settlement on the other side of the Island.
+There are a number of marked hiking trails on Lamma Island but by far the popular, and the best for the hobby hiker is the Family Trail.
+Just 4-kilometer long, it runs between Yung Shue Wan and Sok Kwu Wan, a small bay and settlement on the other side of the Island.

-There are few amenities on the beach so you'll need to pack your own bucket, spade and sandwiches.
+There are few amenities on the beach so you'll need to pack your own bucket, spade, and sandwiches.
 During weekdays, even in high summer, the beach is practically deserted, although weekends, particularly Sunday, can bring a decent although never overbearing crowd.
-The beach is just off the Family hiking Trail and about 80 mins from Yung Shue Wan.
+The beach is just off the Family Hiking Trail and about 80 minutes from Yung Shue Wan.